Skip to main content

 Note

-chef-zero does not save data between restarts.
-Because it is intended to be used locally, chef-zero does not perform input validation, authentication, or authorization, as these security measures are not necessary for local testing.
+chef-zero doesn’t save data between restarts.
+Because it’s intended to be used locally, chef-zero doesn’t perform input validation, authentication, or authorization, as these security measures aren’t necessary for local testing.
 For these reasons, we strongly recommend against using chef-zero as a persistent Chef Infra Server.

 Changed in Chef Infra Client 12.8, now chef-zero supports all Chef Server API version 12 endpoints, except /universe.